Chen-yuMau/Python-Project-Structural/README.md

 The current version of the game is meant for offline play.
 The file "Structural.py" is sufficient for online play.
 An online connection version is currently in development.
 ## Rules of the game:
-I designed a strategy board game for two players adn implemented it using tkinter.
+I designed a strategy board game for two players and implemented it using tkinter.

 The game is played starting with a rectangular grid made of dots, with a red dot and a blue dot at the ends of the grid called "bases".

 ![new board](https://github.com/curlhairedude/Python-Project-Structural/blob/main/Pics/New%20board.JPG?raw=true)

 In the middle of the grid is a yellow colored dot called the "game dot".
-The starting player can choose 1 out of eight directions to join the join the starting yellow dot with an adjacent dot with a horizontal,vertical or diagonal line.
+The starting player can choose 1 out of eight directions to join the starting yellow dot with an adjacent dot with a horizontal,vertical or diagonal line.
 The newly connected dot then turns into the game dot.

 ![Turn1](https://github.com/curlhairedude/Python-Project-Structural/blob/main/Pics/Turn%201.JPG?raw=true)